 3. Donate to a charity of their choice

-If your employee is passionate about helping people.
-Reward them by helping them, help others.
+If your employee is passionate about helping people, reward them by helping a cause that’s important to them.

 4. Healthy snacks